 If you look up in the sky and see swallows flying, look at the tail, if it is forked it is a barn swallow.
 They have a very deep v or notch in the tail that helps them maneuver in flight as they catch insects.
 The barn swallow has a dark uniform blue back, the throat is a deep red color that fades into a light brown belly.
 A white stripe runs through the tail underneath.

-While several Barn Swallows may nest near each other, new pairs form each spring, they do not form dense colonies.
+While several barn swallows may nest near each other, new pairs form each spring, they do not form dense colonies.
 They are usually monogamous during the breeding season, but extra-pair copulation is common.
 These other birds not only help build and guard the nest but also incubate the eggs and brood the young, although they generally do not feed the young.

-Barn Swallows like to build their nests on eaves, bridges, docks, or other man-made structures with a ledge that can support the nest, a vertical wall to which it can be attached, and a roof.
+Barn swallows like to build their nests on eaves, bridges, docks, or other man-made structures with a ledge that can support the nest, a vertical wall to which it can be attached, and a roof.
 Both members of the pair build the nest which is a mass of mud, straw, feathers, and sticks.
 Barn Swallow nests are quite messy.
 Both males and females incubate the eggs for up to 17 days, and both feed the young.
 The young leave the nest within 21 days of hatching.